Keith Dudley Ulysses Rogers: Popular Wireless

 Rogers rose to become Chief of the Research Department of the Popular Wireless and Wireless Review magazines, both working and reporting on advances in radio and, later, television circuitry.
 In December 1924 he and George Victor Dowding patented the Unidyne (Solodyne) Valve, an early forerunner of the "Hiker Set" that removed the need for "B" batteries.
 In January 1926, he visited and interviewed John Logie Baird at Frith Street, witnessing a demonstration of the Baird apparatus.
 In 1935, he became a Fellow of the Royal Television Society and, in the same year, a contributing author in Dowding's Book of Practical Television.
 After leaving Popular Wireless in 1935, he became a freelance journalist specializing in scientific and sociological articles.

 Second World War

 At the outbreak of the war, Rogers joined No. 60 Group RAF of the Royal Air Force.
-Initially trained at No. 1 Radio School in the design, installation and maintenance of the MB2 early warning radar system and posted 30 March 1941 to the West Prawle Chain Home Low station, he was recalled in October 1941 to No. 60 Group headquarters at Oxenden House/The Heath in Leighton Buzzard where he served for the remainder of the war, rising to the rank of Squadron Leader before his demobilisation on 21 September 1945.
+Initially trained at No. 1 Radio School in the design, installation and maintenance of the MB2 early warning radar system and posted on 30 March 1941 to the West Prawle Chain Home Low station, he was recalled in October 1941 to No. 60 Group headquarters at Oxenden House/The Heath in Leighton Buzzard where he served for the remainder of the war, rising to the rank of Squadron Leader before his demobilisation on 21 September 1945.